jennymalmoe/LazyVegan/README.md

 ![site on different devices](static/images/mock_up.png)

-Super quick recipes for when you're feeling lazy.
+Super quick, yummy, vegan recipes for when you're feeling lazy.
+These easy recipes is done with minimal effort and is ready in no time!